KIA AMERICA GAINS MARKET SHARE IN FIRST QUARTER AS ELECTRIFIED VEHICLE SALES GROW AT RAPID PACE

 EV6 Deliveries Rise 49-percent in Second Month in Showrooms; Automaker Captures Largest Market Share Percentage in Company History

-IRVINE, Calif., April 1, 2022 /PRNewswire/ -- Kia America today announced March sales of 59,524 units, capping the brand's second highest total through the first three months of the year.
+IRVINE, Calif., April 1, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Kia America today announced March sales of 59,524 units, capping the brand's second highest total through the first three months of the year.
 With 3,156 all-electric EV6 models sold in March, Kia's electrified models notched their best-ever monthly and quarterly performances.

 Additional monthly sales highlights include: